intmus/intas19-20/_23-midterm-exam-review/dictation4.md

 - Last line, mm.
 1-2 - be careful!
 The quarter note is the same!!
 - Last line, mm.
 2-3 - the beat does not change, but the division of it does.
 - Last line, last measure: if the previous dotted quarter note is equal to the quarter note in this measure, do the two measures sound the same?

-**Prepared Material**

-Rogers/Ottman - All examples are in bold this week.
-**17.3, 17.4, 17.5, 17.6, 17.7, 17.13, 17.18, 17.25, 17.32, 17.33**
-- Two different procedures for what happens when we change meter in the middle of a phrase.
-- 17.3 through 17.6: keep beat note constant, i.e. the eighth note will remain the same even when the meter changes.
-Practice these examples by setting your metronome on an eighth note.
-- 17.7, the procedure will change: beat that remains constant; length of eighth notes will change.
-7.7a and 17.7b actually sound the same.
-- 17.13: keep beat constant.
-However, now you must alternate between beating in 4 and beating in 2.
-- 17.18 fluctuates without notice between 6/8 and 9/8.
-- 17.24 through 17.27 introduce "irregular" time signatures of 5 and 7.
-Conduct 5/8 and 5/4 examples in two as directed above the staff.
-For example, when it says "3+2," conduct in two with a long first beat and short second beat, i.e. "ONE-and-a-TWO-and."
-Conduct the 7/8 and 7/4 examples in three or in two if you prefer.
-For example, you can conduct 17.26 in three by counting "ONE-and-a-TWO-and-THREE-and," or conduct it in two by counting "ONE-and-a-TWO-ee-and-a."
-- Melodic examples: 17.32 is in a modal folk style (take special care over the solfege "la" and "te" in mm.
-5-6).
-Quarter beat is constant.
-- 17.33 is a duet--when the line splits in two at the end, take the upper part.
-The meter is 3/4 OR 2/4 and changes without notice, so write the conductor's beats if necessary.
-Modulates to E minor for 2 measures in line 3.
-Then back to G.

-(Material **in bold** is mandatory.
-Your section professor will select unbolded examples at random during your audit, so please prepare all the material.)